Abstract nouns in English: Usage, examples and exercises

 -hood

-Nouns with the suffix -hood are also used to describe certain relationships, abilities, and positions.
+Nouns with the suffix -hood are also employed to denote specific relationships, capabilities, and positions.

 brotherhood